 The Chemistry Department offers a wide range of academic enrichment activities, including guest speakers, competitions, visits and interactive workshops.
 In the past year alone our pupils have taken part in the following activities:

-Chemistry in Action Lecture Day at UCL (December 2016): Lower Sixth pupils experienced several lectures including ‘The Chemistry of Smell’ and ‘From Breaking Bad to making good – the chemistry of drugs’.
+Chemistry in Action Lecture Day at UCL: Lower Sixth pupils experienced several lectures including ‘The Chemistry of Smell’ and ‘From Breaking Bad to making good – the chemistry of drugs’.

-Chemistry Lectures at Lancing: ‘Designer Drugs for Designer People’ (January 2017) given by Dr Nick Plant of the University of Surrey; ‘Tackling Cancer: the Old and New Way’ (May 2017) given by Professor John Spencer of the University of Sussex.
+Chemistry Lectures at Lancing: ‘Designer Drugs for Designer People’, given by Dr Nick Plant of the University of Surrey; ‘Tackling Cancer: the Old and New Way’, given by Professor John Spencer of the University of Sussex.

-Royal Society of Chemistry’s Schools’ ‘Top of the Bench’ Competition (January 2017): Four Senior School pupils represented Lancing in a regional heat of this annual competition held at Ardingly College.
-We finished fourth out of the twelve participating schools.
+Royal Society of Chemistry’s Schools’ ‘Top of the Bench’ Competition: pupils represent Lancing in a regional heat of this annual competition.

-RSC ‘Spectroscopy in a Suitcase’ (June 2017): An interactive workshop organised by the University of Sussex allowing our Sixth Form pupils to get some hands-on experience of operating analytical instruments such as infra-red spectrometers.
+RSC ‘Spectroscopy in a Suitcase’: An interactive workshop organised by the University of Sussex allowing our Sixth Form pupils to get some hands-on experience of operating analytical instruments such as infra-red spectrometers.